polygnomial/me210-project/README.md

   In essence, we used a state variable and switch statement to call different handlers depending on which state we were in.

-## De-Scoped Subsystems

-#### Beacon Sensing
-We implemented some fancy circuits for detecting an IR beacon for navigation through the wild offroad (off-the-black-line) regions of the game arena.
-We ultimately decided not to include these in the final robot because of large variations in the beacons in the arena, which made reproducible performance difficult.

 ## Competition Robot
 Mere days before the competition, after a 1am caffeine fueled work session, various members of our team came to the depressing realization that neither the crane nor the beacon sensors were going to work in time for the Final Competition.
 Consequently we returned to our MVP, and brainstormed different ways to make our beautiful robot ready for the real world.
 This took the form of returning to the faster motors, but this time we decided to make full use of the encoders.
 As our encoders were relatively accurate, we were able to zoom across the obstacle course, ignoring the lines and the holes, taking 22 units every quarter to place our Stanford sheep in their pen (Facebook/ Microsoft/ Google internships).
 We tried to use the encoders to return our robot to their starting position, however this movement was much less accurate due to the variability of the board, the robot starting position and how the robot turned.
 If we had more time (like 3 more hours) we would have combined our line sensing with the encoders in order to ensure that our robot returned to the exact same position each time.

 ## Lessons Learned
 While our team started off strong, we hit a number of issues along the way that impeded our progress and might have been avoided.

 We were quickly able to identify an MVP and define how we wanted to meet all of our different priorities for the "beat-the-brick" version of our robot.
 Consequently, we were able to reach our check off point relatively quickly as we all worked efficiently and cohesively to meet this goal.
 However after this point we failed to have another proper strategy meeting where we decided exactly what our priorities were for our final competition robot.
 Between our check off point and the competition we all worked on different aspects of the design that eventually failed to come together, forcing us to revert to just using encoders and the claw to score points during the competition.
 Reflecting on this experience it is clear that one of two strategy meetings with the entire team present would have been enough to streamline our goals and ensure our work was cohesive enough to deliver a final competition-ready robot that utilized a choice set of subsystems.

 Practically, we also learnt that 3D printing components can be much more flexible and efficient as this mode allows geometries that have 90 degree angles (such as custom brackets), as well as other custom geographies.
 We also learnt the importance of reading the design specifications very carefully, as this unfortunately limited our design very late in the competition.

-# TODO
-- in electronics add name of smaller motors if we can find them
+## Build our Robot!
+If you would like to build our robot, all the necessary schematics, CAD, and code is available on our github repository linked at the top of this webpage.
+Feel free to reach out about specific questions and components if not mentioned above. :- )